 In the parable of the Lost Sheep, the Lord Jesus tells us about a sheep that wandered away from the flock and got lost.
 He couldn't find his way back, and no one was there to help him.
 But the loving shepherd didn't give up.
-Even though he had ninety-nine other sheep, he went searching for the one that was ninety-nine other sheep, he went searching for the one that was lost.
+Even though he had ninety-nine other sheep, he went searching for the one that was lost.
 The shephard knew each of his sheep by name, and he loved them all.
-When he finally found the lost sheep, them and joyfully carried him on his shoulders and brought him home with the rest of the flock.
+When he finally found the lost sheep, he ran to him and joyfully carried him on his shoulders and brought him home with the rest of the flock.
 Then the shepherd called his friends and neighbors to celebrate the return of his lost sheep.